HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Experiments

 \section{Experiments}

-We build our training environment in the Isaac Gym simulator~\cite{rudin2022learning} and utilize an RTX 4090 GPU to train 4096 robot instances in parallel, which significantly accelerates the convergence of the RL process.
-We then deploy the trained policy on Daisy, a modular hexapod robot developed by \textbf{HEBI Robotics}, to validate performance in the real world.
+We build our training environment in the Isaac Gym simulator and utilize one RTX 4090 GPU to train 4096 robot instances in parallel, which significantly accelerates the convergence of the RL process.
+We then deploy the trained policy on a \textbf{HEBI Daisy} modular series-elastic hexapod robot, to validate performance in the real world.

-In the following sections, we present a detailed evaluation of \textbf{HeLoM} in both simulation and real-world experiments.
-The studies focus on two key aspects: the performance of the loco-manipulation \textit{Controller} and the effectiveness of \textit{Planner} in achieving pushing behaviors with different objects.
-Therefore, we conduct three ablation studies as described below.